Taxes

 Sam and Samantha Smith are a retired couple.
 They receive Social Security benefits of $60,000 per year.
 In addition, they take $60,000 from IRAs throughout the year.
 They have a mortgage on their home and pay about $3,500 a year in mortgage interest.
 Their real estate taxes are about $2,500 per year on their home.
 Their out-of-pocket medical expenses are typically about $7,500 per year.
 They have state taxes withheld on their IRA distributions to make sure they don’t owe when they file their taxes.
 They give about $10,500 a year to charity.

-One disadvantage of bunching charitable donations is the charity receives the entire amount of the donation in one year.
+However, one disadvantage of bunching charitable donations is the charity receives the entire amount of the donation in one year.
 Many taxpayers feel like the charity will expect the same donation next year, or they don’t want to give a significant amount in one year.
 One workaround to these issues is a donor-advised fund.

 Donor-Advised Fund